 In addition to the technical feasibility, there are some other aspects of trash collection that make it suitable to autonomous vehicles:

 - Speed: The vehicles will often travel at a low speed since they make frequent stops.
 If a municipality was willing to allow autonomous vehicles as long as they maintained speed below a certain threshold, that should not pose a serious limitation to the garbage trucks.

 - Time of day: The garbage trucks could travel their routes when the least amount of traffic could be expected on the roads.
 Traveling in these timeframes would minimize the trucks’ interactions with other vehicles.

 - Cost efficiency: Automation is expected to reduce cost in the long term.
-The cost savings realized by automated garbage collection would be relevant to this service if was provided by a private vendor or the local municipality.
+The cost savings realized by automated garbage collection would be relevant to this service.

 - Nature of work: Automation is particularly relevant to jobs that are mundane and dangerous.
 The job of trash collection is probably more mundane than dangerous but that quality makes the opportunity ripe for automation.